Are your hen’s feathers looking a little sparse these days, you might not just be imagining it. Chicken feather loss can be caused by many things.

 Check that the coop has good air ventilation, too.
 This will help provide your hens with the environment they need for ample feather regrowth.

-Know When to Switch Back to a Layer Feed – and How
+When and How to Switch Back to a Layer Feed

 After your hens are done molting or have made it through whatever stressful circumstance (lice, mites, aggressive rooster, or whatever the case may be) is causing them to lose feathers, it’s time to focus your energies on going back to normal.